dhyanchandmarndi/my-weather-app/README.md

 5. Prepare for Deployment
 6. Deploy to GitHub Pages

-My app will be live at: https://dhyanchandmarndi.github.io/my-weather-app/
+My app is live at: https://dhyanchandmarndi.github.io/my-weather-app/

 API Integration details: